DavidABau/Dynamic-Field-Model/quick-start.md

 ## Where This Is Useful

-People commonly use the DFM to:
+People may commonly use the DFM to:

 * make sense of difficult conversations
 * avoid escalation loops